mevu-bet/mevu/README.md

 ```cs
 function checkOracleStatus (address oracle, bytes32 eventId) external view returns (bool)
 ```
-Rturns the status of an oracle in a given event
+Returns the status of an oracle in a given event